andrewwoods/labs/readme.md

 * Frameworks - Rails, Laravel, Django, etc
 * jQuery and other libraries

+You don't want to become to reliant on libraries and frameworks.
+Use just enough to serve the page to the browser.

 These are design experiements to run in the browser. __Don't use__:

 * CMS - WordPress, Drupal, Joomla